Vesna (Russia): Activities

 Also in 2017, the movement organized the "Territory of Freedom" summer democratic camp and an action in support of Ruslan Sokolovsky, in which young men dressed as a priest and an FSB officer tried to catch the Pikachu Pokémon using pink butterfly nets.

 In March 2019, police officers detained Navalny Headquarters employee and Mikhail Borisov, an activist of the Vesna movement.
 A protocol was drawn up against him under part 3 of Article 20.2 of the Code of Administrative Offenses.
 According to the policemen, the report on Borisov was drawn up for a rally near the government of Saint Petersburg, but it was not specified for which one.
 The day before, next to the building of the Smolny Institute, a toilet bowl with a fork and a poster "Your place is at the bucket" was placed.
 It also had the words "Beglov, clean" and "This fountain is for you" written on it.

 On 30 March 2021, in Saint Petersburg, police detained four members of the Vesna movement, who, wearing balaclavas and carrying torches, were carrying flags with the Roskomnadzor logo in protest against the Twitter slowdown.
 They carried the flags along Shahumyan Avenue for several minutes, after which about 30 police officers jumped out at them.
-In the same year, Skat media was founded in the Moscow branch of Vesna.
+In the same year, Skat media was founded in the St. Petersburg branch of Vesna.

 In 2022, the movement became one of the organizers of protests in Russia against the Russian invasion of Ukraine.
 The movement coordinated protest actions on 27 February (about 2,800 detainees across Russia), 13 March (more than 800 detainees across Russia) and 2 April (more than 200 detainees across Russia).
 On 3 May, Vesna announced the action "They fought not for this", associated with the procession of the Immortal Regiment.
 The movement proposed to come out on May 9 with portraits of its veterans, anti-war slogans, photos of dead Ukrainians and destroyed cities.
 In response, according to Vesna, the organizers of the Immortal Regiment in the regions began to send instructions to counter the transformation of the procession into a political action against Russia's invasion of Ukraine.

 With the beginning of mobilization in Russia, the Vesna movement began to organize all-Russian rallies under the slogan "No to mogilization (grave-isation)".
 Actions were held on 21 and 24 September.